18F/handbook/pages/travel-and-leave/leave.md

 leave.
 After that period, it is forfeited with no opportunity to carry over hours.

-DVL will not automatically appear in HR Links: reach out to your [Benefits Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) to get started.
+DVL will not automatically appear in HR Links: reach out to your [FAS Benefits Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) to get started.

 OPM Fact Sheet: